MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Interaction with Alt-Svc

+This specification does not alter the DNS records used when connecting to an Alt-Svc endpoint (typically A and/or AAAA only) or the data contained in Alt-Svc field values.
+Origins can publish HTTPS records without any need to modify their existing Alt-Svc arrangements.
+Future specifications may enable more integration of Alt-Svc and HTTPS records, such as querying HTTPS records based on an Alt-Svc field value.

-Clients that do not implement support for Encrypted ClientHello MAY skip the HTTPS RR query if a usable Alt-Svc value is available in the local cache.
+In general, clients MAY skip the HTTPS RR query if a usable Alt-Svc value is available in the local cache.
 If Alt-Svc connection fails, these clients SHOULD fall back to the HTTPS RR client connection procedure ({{client-behavior}}).

-Clients that implement support for ECH MUST perform the HTTPS RR query first, and MUST only make use of Alt-Svc when operating in SVCB-optional mode (see
+Clients that support ECH are subject to additional requirements.
+If all HTTPS records for the origin have the "ech" SvcParamKey, ECH-capable clients MUST use ECH on all connections for this origin (as mandated in
 {{ech-client-behavior}}).
-This rule allows origins to send Alt-Svc advertisements (which do not currently support ECH) without compromising the privacy assurances of ECH configurations they have published in the DNS.

-This specification does not alter the DNS records used when connecting to an Alt-Svc hostname (typically A and/or AAAA only) or the data contained in Alt-Svc field values.
-Future specifications may enable more use of Alt-Svc with HTTPS RR queries and/or ECH.
+To comply with this requirement, clients will typically have to retrieve any HTTPS records for the origin before making use of any cached Alt-Svc field values (which currently cannot provide an ECHConfigList), and ignore any Alt-Svc field value whose use would require disabling ECH.
+(The "ech" SvcParamValue is only for connections consistent with its Service Binding, and does not automatically apply to all Alt-Svc field values for the origin.)

 ## Requiring Server Name Indication